Polynomial-delay Enumeration Algorithms in Set Systems

-The problem is motivated by enumeration of solutions in an instance $(V,\MC,I,\sigma)$ such that $(V,\MC)$ is transitive.
-We call a system $(V,\MC)$ {\em transitive} if any tuple of components $X,Y,Z\in\MC$ with $Z\subseteq X\cap Y$ implies $X\cup Y\in\MC$.
-For such an instance, we proposed an algorithm in \cite{HN.2020} that enumerates all solutions such that the delay is bounded by a polynomial with respect to the input size and the running times of oracles.
-The proposed algorithm yields the first polynomial-delay algorithms for enumerating connectors in an attributed graph~\cite{ASA.2019,HMSN2.2018,HMSN.2019,HN.2019,HN.2020,O.2017,OHNYS.2014,OHNYS.2016,SS.2008,SSF.2010} and for enumerating all subgraphs with various types of connectivities such as all $k$-edge/vertex-connected induced subgraphs and all $k$-edge/vertex-connected spanning subgraphs in a given undirected/directed graph for a fixed $k$.
+The problem is motivated by enumeration of solutions in an instance $(V,\MC,I,\sigma)$ such that $(V,\MC)$ is confluent.
+We call a system $(V,\MC)$ {\em confluent} if any tuple of components $X,Y,Z\in\MC$ with $Z\subseteq X\cap Y$ implies $X\cup Y\in\MC$.
+For such an instance, we proposed an algorithm in \cite{HN.2022} that enumerates all solutions such that the delay is bounded by a polynomial with respect to the input size, an upper bound $\delta(V)$, and the running times of oracles.

-It is natural to ask whether the result in \cite{HN.2020} is extensible to an instance with a general set system.
-This paper gives an affirmative answer to the question; even when we have no assumption on the system $(V,\MC)$ of a given instance $(V,\MC,I,\sigma)$, there is an algorithm that enumerates all solutions in polynomial-delay with respect to the input size and the running times of oracles.
+It is natural to ask whether the result in \cite{HN.2022} is extensible to an instance with a general set system.
+This paper gives an affirmative answer to the question; even when we have no assumption on the system $(V,\MC)$ of a given instance $(V,\MC,I,\sigma)$, there is an algorithm that enumerates all solutions in polynomial-delay with respect to the input size, an upper bound $\delta(V)$, and the running times of oracles.

+Technically, the scenario of this paper is generally the same as our paper on a confluent system~\cite{HN.2022}.
+We show that the framework in \cite{HN.2022} can be extensible to general set systems by making nontrivial devices.

 The paper is organized as follows.
-We prepare notations and terminologies in \secref{prel}.
+We describe our background in more detail and prepare notations in \secref{prel}.
 In \secref{nontransitive}, we present a polynomial-delay algorithm that enumerates all solutions in an instance $(V,\MC,I,\sigma)$ such that $(V,\MC)$ is an arbitrary set system.
 We also show that all components are enumerable in polynomial-delay, using the algorithm.
 Finally we conclude the paper in \secref{conc}.